Controllers for Laser Shutters Tutorial

 When selecting a controller, first choose between a modulation type or safety interlock type, then review the features that match your application.

 Below is an example of a simple Capacitor Discharge Circuit.
 It is very simple, but robust and low cost.
-All of our safety interlock shutters can be driven with this circuit as well as with our controller models.
-Modulation shutters typically cannot use this circuit due to recharging limitations.
+All of our safety interlock laser shutters can be driven with this circuit as well as with our controller models.
+Modulation laser shutters typically cannot use this circuit due to recharging limitations.